-- numbness in the extremities
+- numbness in your extremities

-- elevated blood sugar and blood pressure
+- elevated blood sugar and blood pressure levels

 - heart problems, including an enlarged heart

-The medications most commonly used to lower growth hormone levels are called growth hormone receptor antagonists, somatostatin analogues, and dopamine agonists.
+The medications most commonly used to lower growth hormone levels are growth hormone receptor antagonists, somatostatin analogs, and dopamine agonists.